tweag/ormolu/DESIGN.md

 ### CPP

+We allow CPP directives in the input, but we forgo the goal to preserve the meaning of the formatted functions in that case.
-Formatting a module which uses CPP directives won't be supported.
-Instead, we hope for a solution to replace CPP to do conditional compilation.
+Instead of supporting CPP better, we hope for a solution to replace CPP to do conditional compilation.

 There are the following challenges when formatting a module with CPP: